 In his autobiography (My Life East and West), William S. Hart (Messala) related some of his memories of the stage production of Ben-Hur.
 Hart remembered that at one of the final rehearsals prior to the opening of the show, Charles Frohman, a renowned actor at the turn of the century known as the “Napoleon of Drama” announced to Klaw and Erlanger, the producers of the Broadway version of Ben-Hur.
 “Boys, I’m afraid you’re up against it—the American public will never stand for Christ and a horse race in the same show.”
 (Frohman was killed years later in the sinking of the Lusitania.)

-Hart gained fame in Hollywood after his stage career faded playing in Westerns.
+William S. Hart gained fame in Hollywood after his stage career faded playing in Westerns.
 His ability with horses in the movies was no act.
-He was a gifted horseman and raced Messala’s team on stage over 400 times.
-He said he always felt bad that his four horses (Tom, Jerry, Rosie and Topsy) raced Ben-Hur’s team of four bays every night and lost.
+A gifted horseman, he raced Messala’s team on stage over 400 times.
+He said he always felt bad that his four horses (Tom, Jerry, Rosie, and Topsy) raced Ben-Hur’s team of four bays every night and lost.
 His horses tried with all their might every night to win.
-No matter how hard they tried, the result was always the same—just at the moment it looked like they would win, Judah’s treadmill would speed up and the bays would draw away—winning the race.
+No matter how hard they tried, the race always ended the same way.
+Just at the moment it looked like they would win, Judah’s treadmill sped up and the bays drew away—winning the race.

 Hart was always proud that after the first performance, he was sent for and Lew Wallace singled him out, telling Hart: “Young man, I want to thank you for giving me the Messala that I drew in my book.”

 William S. Hart was one of the most successful early film stars.
 Hart passed away in 1946 and left his estate to the people of Los Angeles because the community had treated him so well.
 His Spanish Revival mansion with its outstanding collection of western art, Hollywood memorabilia, and Native American artifacts and its surrounding 260 acres are now part of the Natural History of Museum of Los Angeles.